FlorianDavidZeiser/data-center-guardian/README.md

 It follows earlier experiments with:

-- AI generated images
+- AI-generated images
 - a co-authored book with ChatGPT
+- using AI in the context of storytelling & corporate learning
 - short AI-assisted movie scenes

-Datacenter Guardian continues this line of experiments in the direction of interactive media.
+Data Center Guardian continues this line of experiments in the direction of interactive media.

 ## License